3RUN/Notepad-plus-plus-for-gamestudio-A8/README.md

 If sourceCookifier does something weird with code parsing:
 - if it's a .h file make sure to reindent it from notepad++
+- run as administrator, to make sure that notepad++ has write/read permissions
 - else report it

 To get dark theme for HLSL working do: